gvwilson/buildtogether.tech/src/errors/index.md

 finds a matching `except`.
 If there isn't one, Python takes care of the exception itself.

-This behavior is designed to support a pattern called "[%i "throw low, catch high" %]throw low, catch high[%/i%]": write most of your code without exception handlers, since there's nothing useful you can do in the middle of a small utility function, but put a few handlers in the outermost functions of your program to catch and report all errors.
+This behavior is designed to support a pattern called "throw low, catch high[%i "throw low, catch high" %]": write most of your code without exception handlers, since there's nothing useful you can do in the middle of a small utility function, but put a few handlers in the outermost functions of your program to catch and report all errors.
 This also makes libraries more